 - Resume Certifications: How to List Credentials

-What are the most important skills to include on a Finance Numbers That Get You Interviews resume?
+What are the most important metrics to include on a finance resume?

-How should I format my Finance Numbers That Get You Interviews resume for ATS systems?
+How should I format my finance resume for ATS systems?

-Use a clean, single-column format with standard section headings.
-Avoid tables, graphics, text boxes, or unusual fonts that applicant tracking systems struggle to parse.
-Stick to common file formats like .docx or PDF.
+Use a clean, single-column format with standard section headings like "Experience," "Skills," and "Education."
+Avoid tables, graphics, text boxes, and unusual fonts that applicant tracking systems struggle to parse.
+Submit as .docx when possible — PDF parsing varies across ATS platforms.
+Include both acronyms and full terms for financial concepts: write "discounted cash flow (DCF)" so ATS catches both variants.
+Mirror exact phrases from the job description rather than synonyms.
 Learn more in our ATS formatting guide.

-Should I include a professional summary on my Finance Numbers That Get You Interviews resume?
+Should I include a professional summary on my finance resume?

 Related Resume Resources